-Abdulmamad obtained his first degree (a BA with distinction) in history and pedagogy from the Tajik State Pedagogical University.
-He graduated from the IIS’ Graduate Programme in Islamic Studies and Humanities in 2001, obtaining an MPhil in Middle Eastern and Islamic Studies from Cambridge University (2002).
+Abdulmamad obtained his first degree (a BA with distinction) in history and pedagogy from the Dushanbe State Pedagogical Institute (1992).
+He graduated from the IIS’s Graduate Programme in Islamic Studies and Humanities in 2001, obtaining an MPhil in Middle Eastern and Islamic Studies from Cambridge University (2002).
 He is a recipient of the Institute’s Doctoral Scholarship Programme, and in 2006 completed his PhD on Ismaili tradition of the Pamiri people at Cambridge University.
 His primary research interests focus on Ismaili history, literature and traditions in Central Asia.
-Dr Iloliev is the author of a monograph entitled The Ismaili-Sufi Sage of Pamir: Mubarak-i Wakhani and the Esoteric Tradition of the Pamiri Muslims (2008) and several peer reviewed articles and book chapters including “The Silk Road Castles and Temples: Ancient Wakhan in Legends and History”, in Identity, History and Trans-Nationality in Central Asia: Mountain Communities of Pamir ( 2018); “The Concept of Wilayah in Mubarak-i Wakhani’s Chehel Dunya: A Traditional Ismaili-Sufi Perspective on the Origins of Divine Guidance”, in Intellectual Interactions in the Islamic World: The Ismaili Thread; “King of Men: Ali ibn Abi Talib in Pamiri Folktales”, in The Journal of Shi‘a Islamic Studies, vol. 8 (2015); “Pirship in Badakhshan: The Role and Significance of the Institute of the Religious Masters (Pirs) in Nineteenth and Twentieth Century Wakhan and Shughnan”, in JSIS, vol. 7 (2013); “Popular Culture and Religious Metaphor: Saints and Shrines in the Wakhan Region of Tajikistan”, in Central Asian Survey, vol. 27 (2008); “Mubarak-i Wakhani’s Contribution to Nasir-i Khusraw’s Tradition in Pamir”, Nasir-i Khusraw: Yesterday, Today, Tomorrow (2005).
+Dr Iloliev is the author of three monographs, namely The Ismaili-Sufi Sage of Pamir: Mubarak-i Wakhani and the Esoteric Tradition of the Pamiri Muslims (2008); Mubarak-i Wakhani: Context, Life and Thoughts (2019); The Ismailis of Pamir: Legends, Beliefs and History (2020), and eight translated volumes.
+His peer-reviewed articles and book chapters include “Scribal Culture in nineteenth century Badakhshan: A Case study of Mubarak-i Wakhani”, Iranian Linguistics (2020); “Panjtani Tradition: A Set of Traditional Beliefs and Practices of the Shiʿi Ismailis of Badakhshan”.
+Proceedings of the Fifth Annual International Conference on Shi’a Studies (2020); “The Concept of Wilayah in Mubarak-i Wakhani’s Chihil Dunya: A Traditional Ismaili-Sufi Perspective on the Origins of Divine Guidance”, Intellectual Interactions in the Islamic World: The Ismaili Thread (2019); “The Silk Road Castles and Temples: Ancient Wakhan in Legends and History”, in Identity, History and Trans-Nationality in Central Asia: Mountain Communities of Pamir ( 2018); “King of Men: Ali ibn Abi Talib in Pamiri Folktales”, JSIS 8 (2015); “Pirship in Badakhshan: The Role and Significance of the Institute of the Religious Masters (Pirs) in Nineteenth and Twentieth Century Wakhan and Shughnan”, JSIS 7 (2013); “Popular Culture and Religious Metaphor: Saints and Shrines in the Wakhan Region of Tajikistan”, Central Asian Survey 27 (2008); “Mubarak-i Wakhani’s Contribution to Nasir-i Khusraw’s Tradition in Pamir”, Nasir-i Khusraw: Yesterday, Today, Tomorrow (2005).